-I have been an attending anesthesiologist at SUNY Upstate for nearly twenty-five years, with board certifications in anesthesia, critical care, and internal medicine.
-I have been the Director of the Anesthesiology Residency Program for over ten years, and remain devoted to giving residents the opportunity to explore their individual interests in the field of anesthesia.
+I have been an attending anesthesiologist at SUNY Upstate for nearly over 25 years, specializing in critical care and internal medicine.
+I have been the Director of the Anesthesiology Residency Program for over 15 years, and remain devoted to giving residents the opportunity to explore their individual interests in the field of anesthesia.